apnea-signal/energy-model/README.md

 `02_static_bands.py` joins each race result with the STA PB roster and uses the slope/offset heuristics derived in `01_build_split_stats.py` to emit the STA projection bands at `data/dashboard_data/02_static_bands.json`.
 The web UI merges both JSON files when loading `web/exploration.html`.

+`03_predict_DNF_movement_intensity.py` inspects the DNF split counts and produces `data/dashboard_data/03_movement_intensity.json` with per-athlete movement intensity multipliers (first 50 m).
+By default it assumes one arm pull delivers the same thrust as two leg kicks (`--arm-leg-ratio 2.0`), but you can pass a different ratio to explore other templates.

 ## Testing
 Run the lightweight unit tests with: